RaymondLoranger/dependents_tree/README.md

 Allows to update local interdependent apps in a topological order.
-In other words, if a given app changes, what other dependent apps become outdated and in what order must they be updated themselves.
+In other words, if a given app changes, what other dependent apps become outdated and in what order should they be updated themselves.

 ## Usage